tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 # Finite State Machines

-Scripts have ability to define and run Finite State Machine(FSM).
+Scripts have ability to define and run @link:[Finite State Machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine).
 FSM can transition between defined states and can be made reactive to Event and Command.

 ## Define FSM